 The color of the foliage also acts as a visual guide to help us identify the two plants.

-While, the foilage of Lemon Lime Philodendron is a bit lighter and tends to look lime green in color along with a minor brown, pink tint.
+While the foliage of the Lemon Lime Philodendron is a bit lighter and tends to look lime green in color, along with a minor brown, pink tint.

 3. Flowering Habits

 The Flowering Habits of Neon Pothos and Lemon Lime Philodendron is another dead giveaway to differentiate between the two plants.